fieldtrip/website/development/project/fwdarch.md

 FROM Nothing TO Infinite slab

 - Determine one point on the non-conductive side of the electrodes
-- Determine the thickness of the slab (e.g. cortical thickness)
+- Determine the thickness of the slab (e.g., cortical thickness)
 - Electrodes are not allowed to be in the vacuum side, therefore faulty electrodes are automatically reprojected on the plane

 [Back](#Architecture/ defining a table for the possible implementations)